ICPLAZA-org/icplaza/docs/validators/quickstart/run_node.md

 ## Automated deployment

-Run the local node by running the `init.sh` script in the base directory of the repository.
+Run the local node by running the `local_node.sh` script in the base directory of the repository.

 ::: warning
 The script below will remove any pre-existing binaries installed.
 Use the manual deploy if you want